NeonHo/CSMLNotebook/CTF/Web入门/5-PHP features.md

 The parameter `n` need to be in the array, `$allow`.
 Then we can get the permission through a one-sentence ==Trojan horse==
 ## Research
-- Hackers can control the Web server with an extremely simple backdoor program on WebShell.
+- Hackers can control the Web server with an extremely simple backdoor program on [[#WebShell]].
 - One line.
-- It can run command or code through web program executing environment such as PHP,
+- It can run command or code through web program executing environment such as PHP, ASP and JSP.
 ### WebShell
 - A script or program
 - allows an attacker to gain remote control of a web server.